Economics: Starter Collection of Online Video Repositories

 The labor performed here is aestheticized ideological pedagogy.
 Over time, the repository accumulates as a media archive of economic controversy, where new productions extend a recognizable style rather than a cumulative curriculum.

-Within the ECO 10, Radical Discourse represents economics as popular culture, in which disciplinary ideas are disseminated through professional media production rather than through classrooms, policy briefs, or academic debate.
+Within the ECO 10, Radical Discourse illustrates how economics can be rendered as popular culture, with disciplinary ideas disseminated through professional media production rather than through classrooms, policy briefs, or academic debate.

 Unlearning Economics is a video repository dedicated to critiquing mainstream economic narratives, methods, and teaching practices.
 Videos often respond directly to popular explanations of economic phenomena, exposing assumptions, omissions, and ideological commitments embedded in conventional discourse.
 The tone is analytical and corrective, aimed at reshaping how audiences understand economics.